Conservation. Collaboration. Community.

 If you would like to contribute to extend this program; donations are welcome, feel free to contact us to learn more.

-From late December-March, the effort has distributed more than a ton of eelgrass – a natural and preferred food for manatees – to five facilities housing malnourished manatees.
-The facilities are Zoo Tampa, the Jacksonville Zoo, Sea World, Ellie Schiller Homosassa Springs Wildlife Park and the South Florida Museum’s Parker Manatee Aquarium.
+From December 2021 through August 2024, the effort distributed 10 tons of eelgrass – a natural and preferred food for manatees – to the following facilities housing malnourished manatees: Zoo Tampa, the Jacksonville Zoo, Sea World, Ellie Schiller Homosassa Springs Wildlife Park, and the South Florida Museum’s Parker Manatee Aquarium.

 Most of the rescued manatees came from the Indian River Lagoon, where free-falling seagrass losses continue to take a severe toll on Florida’s iconic marine mammal.
-A record 1,100 manatees died last year in Florida, with 30% of those in the Indian River Lagoon.
-Another 326 manatees have died statewide through Feb.
-18 of this year, according to state wildlife biologists.
+A record 1,100 manatees died in 2022 in Florida, with 30% of those in the Indian River Lagoon.
+Another 800 manatees died statewide in 2023, according to state wildlife biologists.

 “It’s really a win-win because the grasses we’re taking are clogging up canals, just floating on the surface.
 The homeowners who live on the canals are happy to get rid of the grass, and the rehab centers are happy to get a natural food that manatees prefer over lettuce,” said Tom Ries, Ecosphere’s President.